Skip to main content

 Instance deploy and delete events for triggers

 Similar to a perform function, a trigger can also define onInstanceDeploy and onInstanceDelete functions.
 These functions are called when an instance is deployed or deleted, respectively.
-They are handy for creating or deleting resources in a third-party system that are associated with an instance (like file directories, webhooks, etc).
+They are handy for creating or deleting resources in a third-party system that are associated with an instance (like webhooks, file directories, etc).

 This example trigger will create a webhook in a third-party app when an instance is deployed, storing the webhook ID in persistent data, and delete the webhook when the instance is deleted: